 You can prepare a comfortable 2-person tent for you and your camping partners, or an 8-person tent for your extended family.
 In addition to the size, these backpacking tents also provide different portability, ease of use and additional functions.

-Side by side cabin tent layout is most suitable for families with adult children.
+Side by side cabin tent layout is most suitable for families with adults and children.
 You'll sleep in the middle, the girl on one side and the boy on the other.
 Check that each bedroom is large enough to comfortably accommodate your child.

 Family tents have two shapes; The cabin and dome style tents have their own advantages and disadvantages.
 The hut tent has more vertical walls and provides higher ceilings for better clearance.
 Therefore, they have good livability because they can easily accommodate functions such as awning, room partition and vestibule.
 Because the whole tent has enough headroom, they are the best tent for tall people.